ArthurSonzogni/chromiumos-platform2/oobe_config/README.md

 - Chrome requests oobe configuration from `oobe_config_restore`
 	- Encrypted rollback data is loaded from `/mnt/stateful_partition/unencrypted/preserve/rollback_data`
-	- The key can be found under `/sys/fs/pstore/pmsg-ramoops-*`
+	- If pstore was used, the key can be found under `/sys/fs/pstore/pmsg-ramoops-*`
 	- Unencrypted data is sent to Chrome and stored in `/var/lib/oobe_config_restore`
 	- Chrome steps through oobe and reconfigures networks using